Tulsa Oklahoma Divorce Lawyers in Tulsa County

 Oklahoma courts will decide the issue of custody based on the best interests of the child.
 Custody may be granted to either parent or to both parents jointly.

 When awarding custody, the court considers various factors, including which parent is more likely to allow the child frequent and continuing contact with the other parent.
-Gender of the parties is not a considering factor in determining custody of the child.
+The gender of the parties is not a considering factor in determining custody of the child.

-In determining custody, the child may express a preference, but the court’s decision are not bound by the wishes of the child.
+In determining custody, the child may express a preference, but the court’s decisions are not bound by the wishes of the child.

-Oklahoma law allow courts to order one or both parents to attend an educational program designed to teach the parties how to help the children cope with the divorce.
-The court may also order individual counseli as they deem fit.
+Oklahoma law allows courts to order one or both parents to attend an educational program designed to teach the parties how to help the children cope with the divorce.
+The court may also order individual counsel as they deem fit.